ALEXMORF/the-dark-dungeon/README.md

 #So, how to prevent this from happening next time?

+ Separate your code if they do different things, make sure each portion have no bearing on another.

  Think about yourself as an urban planner (or whatever it's called).
 Plan how you are going to transform your data from the beginning to the end.
 Keep transformations separated if their functionalities are different.
 Make it in such a way that no portion of code has a bearing on another portion.
 By doing this, you minimalized the frequency of context switching and have